py2ai/py2ai.github.io/_posts/2022-05-28-Learn-Python-Part-01.md

 ---
 layout: post
-title: Learn Python Tips and Trick Part 01
+title: Learn Python Tips and Tricks Part 01
 mathjax: true
 summary:  Learn Python with Examples
 ---

-Python Golden Rules
+Hi friends let's start by importing `this` in Python to print the Golden Rules of software engineering

-### rules.py

 {% include codeHeader.html %}